SAKTHIMAHESWARANUS/guvi_project/README.md

 -> Mysql : Mysql is a relational database used for storing data.
 Here Mysql is used for storing the login credentials of the user.

--> MangoDB : MangoDB is a nosql database used for storing huge volume of data.
+-> MongoDB : MongoDB is a nosql database used for storing huge volume of data.
 Here MongoDB is used for storing the profile details of the user.